 After your sign has dried it’ll look something like the photo below.

-For this next step I decided to do a video for you!
+For this next step, I decided to do a video for you!
 Basically, it’ll show you exactly how to use a wash effect over your signs.
-This technique will allow your newspaper to still show through, but give it just a little bit of color as well.
+This technique will allow your newspaper to still show through but give it just a little bit of color as well.

 Whenever I’m going to be using vinyl it is always a good idea to allow your signs to “set” for many hours before using the vinyl.
-I can’t tell you how many times I’ve tried to rush this step, and ended up with ruined signs because the vinyl pulled the paint right off.
+I can’t tell you how many times I’ve tried to rush this step and ended up with ruined signs because the vinyl pulled the paint right off.

 Mine?
 It’s gotta be my Silhouette Cameo.
 OBSESSED with it.
 I use it for everything.
 In fact, this is my second one!

 Personally, I like to use an airbrush to paint all of my signs.
-However, I totally understand that not everyone has this particular tool, and you can definitely use spray paint or even use a sponge and lightly dab paint onto your stencil.
+However, I totally understand that not everyone has this particular tool, and you can definitely use spray paint or even a sponge and lightly dab paint onto your stencil.

-Just remember with any of these methods: ALWAYS USE LIGHT AND MULTIPLE COATS.
+NOTE: Just remember with any of these methods: ALWAYS USE LIGHT AND MULTIPLE COATS.
 This is key!